Truthful Tuesday: The Honest Reality of Autism Parenting

 • The Unspoken Exhaustion: Knowing that even a “good” day requires a level of advocacy and preparation that most people can’t imagine.

-The Hidden Realities
+The Hidden Truths

 I didn’t really know what overstimulation meant until autism entered our lives, but some days, I feel it deeply.
 I feel it in my sensitive ears, in the way I shrink at touch, and in the way I have a desperate need for five minutes of silence.
 At times, I wonder if I have always been oversensitive, and it just took his noise to finally wake it up.
 We are two people with opposite sensory needs trying to occupy the same space.
 When his world gets loud, mine starts to vibrate, and I need a quiet space to regulate myself for a few minutes.